tink-ab/tink-money-manager-ios/Examples/FinanceOverview/README.md

 ## Configuration

+Make sure you have a valid access token, if not, please follow our [guide](https://docs.tink.com/resources/getting-started/get-access-token) on how to generate a new API token.
+Note that these can expire, so make sure that you're using one that's currently active.

 Open `AppDelegate.swift` and replace `YOUR_CLIENT_ID` and `YOUR_ACCESS_TOKEN` with your client id and user access token respectively.

-If you don't have an access token already, please follow our [guide](https://docs.tink.com/resources/getting-started/get-access-token) on how to generate a new API token.
-Note that these can expire, so make sure that you're using one that's currently active.

 ## Getting started